gitorcat/BOTCH/README.md

 ### Scripts
 The 'scripts' folder contains .json files which can either be downloaded or copied.
+- 'buddiesbuddies' - Separate folder for scripts from outside server.

 ### Browse
 The 'browse' folder contains .png files of each script for quick reference.